- 1 What makes the Best Retractable Dog Lead? A look at 10 of the best.

 - 6 Colour.

-What makes a good Retractable Dog Lead?
+What makes the Best Retractable Dog Lead?
 A look at 10 of the best.

 It is probably your dog’s favourite moment of the day.
-You, the beloved owner clipping the lead onto the dog’s collar.
-Poop bags in your pocket, a treat or two in the other pocket just in case.
+You, the beloved owner clipping the retractable dog lead onto the dog’s collar.
+Poo bags in your pocket, a treat or two in the other pocket just in case.
 The door swings open and the two of you rush out into the sunlight for your exercise.

 There are many, many retractable leads on the market, so what makes a good one?